 The Pole of Cold Expedition

-Setting out in November 2013, Felicity will be part of a 3-person team that will chase winter across northern Europe and Siberia to the Pole of Cold - the coldest inhabited place in the world.
-Returning through northern Kazakhstan, the 3-month, 30,000km journey will result in an exhibition fusing art and geography that will tour the UK in 2014 asking the question, 'What does winter mean to you?'
+Setting out in November 2013, Felicity led a 3-person team that chased the onset of winter across northern Europe and Siberia to the Pole of Cold - the coldest inhabited place in the world.
+The 3-month, 36,000km journey recorded the lives of those living at the extremes of climate.
+The sounds, images and objects from the expedition will result in an exhibition fusing art and geography that will tour the UK in 2014 asking the question, 'What does winter mean to you?'

-The Pole of Cold team are the recipients of the 6th annual Land Rover / Royal Geographical Society 'Go Beyond' Bursary and will make the journey in a bright red Defender 110 currently being built especially for them!
+The Pole of Cold team are the recipients of the 6th annual Land Rover / Royal Geographical Society (with IBG) Bursary and completed the journey in a bright red Defender 110 that was built especially for the expeditionwww.PoleOfCold.com

 Kaspersky ONE Trans-Antarctic Expedition